Homemade Vegetable Stock Powder – DIY Bouillon & Historical Tips

 What is vegetable stock powder?
 A dehydrated mix of vegetables, herbs, and salt used to flavor soups, sauces, and grains.

 Is powdered stock the same as bouillon?
-Essentially yes—bouillon is often stock reduced to a concentrate, while powder is dried.
+Essentially yes—bouillon is usually a reduced gel/cube; powder is dried and ground.

 No comments: